belom88/visgl-addons/packages/vehicle-layer/README.md

 _default_: undefined

-_description_: deck.gl accessor that transforms vehicle data to 3D model color.
+_description_: deck.gl accessor that transforms vehicle data to the color of 3D model.
 This accessor overrides `getColor` accessor

 ### get2dBackgroundColor